Brainchip-Inc/akida_examples/README.md

 ## Link check

 Leveraging sphinx built-in link checker.
-Note that links to internal components must be explicitely relative and will be ignored by the tool (it cannot check relative links).
+Note that links to internal components must be explicitly relative and will be ignored by the tool (it cannot check relative links).

 ```